 Given all of these facts, the number one recommendation is to ignore such messages.
 Of course, it’s unreasonable to click on the embedded links or download attachments, otherwise the computer may get infected with harmful code.

-The extermination of malicious entities accompanying the traffic infringement email scam can be efficiently accomplished with reliable security software.
+The extermination of Traffic infringement scam can be efficiently accomplished with reliable security software.
 Sticking to the automatic cleanup technique ensures that all components of the infection get thoroughly wiped out from your system.

 1. Download recommended security utility and get your PC checked for malicious objects by selecting the Start Computer Scan option